mlanza/proposal-command-syntax/README.md

 append!(omit!(nums, 0), 1);
 nums; //[8,6,7,5,3,9,1]
 ```
-The nested calls clarify how command syntax is independent from, although suitable for, pipeline operations.
+The nested calls clarify how command syntax is independent from pipeline operations.

-Alternately:
+But it works there too:
 ```js
 const nums = [8, 6, 7, 5, 3, 0, 9]
   |> omit!(%, 0)